 Please like of Facebook!
 Just click the link!

 available for purchase

-This is my labor of love to support musicians and the genre.
+This is my labor of love to support live music.

-well.
-You will hear great music and meet great people!
+You will hear talented artists and meet fabulous people.

 THE SHORT LIST